-Article 2.4 - Start of the programme; uniform structure of the academic year
+Article 2.5 - Start of the programme; uniform structure of the academic year

 The programme starts on September 1 and has a second intake on February 1 each year.
 Admission in September is however preferred.
-In terms of the components, the programme is based on the university semester system and comprise 42 teaching weeks1.
+In terms of the components, the programme is based on the university semester system and comprises 42 teaching weeks1.

-Article 2.5 - Language of instruction
+Article 2.6 - Language of instruction

-In accordance with the Code of Conduct on the Language of Instruction and Examination [Gedragscode Voertaal2] the language of instruction and examination in the programme is English.
+In accordance with the Code of Conduct on the Language of Instruction and Examination [Gedragscode $Voertaal^2$] the language of instruction and examination in the programme is English.
 Students are expected to have an adequate command of the language(s) of instruction and examination in the programme (also see the Implementation Regulations, article 1.4.).

-Article 2.6 - Quality
+Article 2.7 - Quality

 The programme is accredited by the NVAO3 and meets the applicable national and international quality requirements for degree programmes.
-The programme's teaching also meets the quality standards set out in the Leiden Register of Study Programmes Framework Document and the Delft University of Technology Register of Study Programmes.
+The programme's teaching also meets the quality standards set out in the Leiden Register of Study Programmes Framework Document and the TU Delft Register of Educational Programmes.